Conda

 Before your start, remove any previous conda instructions from your ~/.bashrc.
 Then exit the farm and re-connect.

-conda env export --no-builds -p /path/to/envs/envName > environ_backup.yml
+conda env export --no-builds -p /path/to/current/envName > environ_backup.yml

 conda env create -f environ_backup.yml -n envName